15 Repeatable Facts About Groundhog Day

 5. MICHAEL SHANNON EMBARRASSED HIMSELF IN FRONT OF BILL MURRAY.

-6. MURRAY GRADUALLY DISCOVERED PHIL’S DUALITY.
+6. BILL MURRAY GRADUALLY DISCOVERED PHIL’S DUALITY.

 Sometimes when Ramis would talk to Murray about Phil’s motivation, Murray would stop him and ask, “Just tell me—good Phil or bad Phil?”